 Amount to be reimbursed

 For each eligible candidate, the election funding reimbursement amount, calculated under s.175LC(2) of the Electoral Act 1907, is to be paid to that candidate for each valid first preference vote received in an election.
-This amount is $1.96699 as at 1 July 2020, and is adjusted annually, in line with CPI.
+This amount is $2.13683, as of 1 July 2022, and is adjusted annually, in line with CPI.

 If actual eligible electoral expenditure incurred by that candidate or group is less than the amount that would be paid using the above calculation, then this lesser amount is the amount to be reimbursed.